ianjennings/impactjs-multiplay/README.md

 A note about the current state of impactjs-multiplay
 ---------------------

 This is a very early version of what I hope to build into a plugin.
-A full package will be available in the future, but for now this repo is for learning purposes only.
-If you study the code you should be able to figure out whats actually going one, and begin from there.
+A full package will be available in the future, but for now this repo is for learning purposes only / proof of concept.
+If you study the code you should be able to figure out whats actually going on, and can begin from there.

 Alright, I'm ready
 ---------------------